-They plan to integrate this into Zillow Offers.
-So you can sell your home to them and finance your next one, in one fell swoop.
+It plans to integrate Zillow Home Loans into Zillow Offers so you can sell your home to Zillow and finance your next one in one fell swoop.

-Important: Their LONG-TERM goal is to create an end-to-end digital real estate transaction experience.
-In order to do this, they are integrating parts of the value chain that used to be modular (separate).
+Important: Its long-term goal is to create an end-to-end digital real estate transaction experience.
+It's integrating parts of the value chain that used to be modular (separate).

 Usually, these services come from different companies.
-Zillow wants to integrate the whole thing into one simple, digital experience.
-Saving us time, and making it easier and cheaper for us to buy a house.
+Zillow wants to integrate the whole thing into one simple, digital experience, saving us time and making it easier and cheaper to buy a house.

 A few numbers to frame their ambition